gladsj/QHaiRegistry/README.md

 1. ImplantsAndSupplies: Need to Debug - We believe it's a different in datatype between the SUP and IMP subqueries that get UNION'ed together.
 1. Infections: Need to Debug ❌
 1. PatientAnsweredQuestions: 2,091,069 rows; 1m 36s ✅
-1. RiskAssesment: Waiting for Suri to sent updated query ❌
+1. RiskAssessment: Waiting for Suri to sent updated query ❌
 1. Social History: Started Running at around 9 mins.
 But running infinitely so need to add a filter ⚠️